Basilisk-byte/Karbowanec-Blockchain-Explorer/README.md

 #### Installation

 1) It takes data from daemon masquecoind.
 It should be accessible from the Internet.
-Run masqued with open port as follows:
+Run masquecoind with open port as follows:
 ```bash
 ./masquecoind --restricted-rpc --enable-cors=* --enable-blockchain-indexes --rpc-bind-ip=0.0.0.0 --rpc-bind-port=32348
 ```